kleinesfilmroellchen/spcasm/doc/src/dev/README.md

 - `binaries`: Enable the two binaries `spcasm` and `brr` and their specific dependencies.
 If you want to run non-CLI tests or use spcasm as a library, this is not necessary, therefore although it is a default feature, it can be disabled.

-If you want to create a release build, please compile with the `spcasm-release` profile; the standard `release` profile needs to be reserved for `wasm-pack` as it is too inflexible at the moment.
+If you want to create an optimized build, please compile with the `spcasm-fastrelease` profile; the standard `release` profile needs to be reserved for `wasm-pack` as it is too inflexible at the moment.

 There's further ways of fiddling with the build config:

-- At substantial build time cost, you can enable "fat" LTO for the spcasm-release profile (in Cargo.toml) for additional ~500KiB of space savings in the binaries.
-This is only recommended for releases.
+- At substantial build time cost, you can enable "fat" LTO via the `spcasm-release` profile for additional ~500KiB of space savings in the binaries.
+This is only recommended for releases, not normal optimized builds, as it doesn't improve performance measurably!
 - Uncommenting the `rustflags` line in `.cargo/config.toml` enables linking with [Mold](https://github.com/rui314/mold) on Linux (you might have to adjust the path; the committed path is known to work for Arch and Manjaro).
 This currently only saves 0.5s but hasn't been tested extensively; feel free to experiment.

 ### Creating a release

-The release process requires `just` and a Windows machine, and it can take many minutes to run the multitude of compilations and checks.
+The release process requires `just` and a Windows machine with WSL, and it can take many minutes to run the multitude of compilations and checks.

 ```shell
 # Ensure up-to-date toolchains.